tao12345666333/vim/README.md

 ### Plugin Manage(Vundle)

 In this configuration，I use [**Vundle**](https://github.com/VundleVim/Vundle.vim) as plugins manager.
-Vundle will auto manage the `.vim` directory，all plugins which has benn configured will be download to `~/.vim/bundle/` by default, please keep the `.vim` directory clean before use it.
-When Vundle install plugins will trigger `git clone` opration，the search opration need `curl` .
+Vundle will auto manage the `.vim` directory，all plugins which has been configured will be downloaded to `~/.vim/bundle/` by default, please keep the `.vim` directory clean before use it.
+When Vundle installing plugins `git clone` operation will be triggered，the search operation need `curl` .

 #### Configuration(one part)